How to Make a Yogurt Whey Sourdough Starter

 Three-quarters of the starter was removed and replaced with more water and flour.

-Repeat day four, but do it twice a day every 12 hours.
-Your starter should be quite active by now, rising more each day, then falling back to the rubber band level eventually.
+Your starter should be quite active by now, rising more each day and eventually falling back to the rubber band level.

 A Quick Guide To Making a Sourdough Starter with Yogurt Whey